AIP Conference Proceedings

 AIP Conference Proceedings is a serial published by the American Institute of Physics since 1970.
-It publishes the proceedings from various conferences of physics societies.
-Alison Waldron is the current Acquisitions Editor for AIP Conference Proceedings.
+It publishes the proceedings from scientific meetings, including large international conferences and small specialist workshops.
+Emily Prendergast is the current Manager of AIP Conference Proceedings.
 In addition to the series' own ISSN, each volumes receives its own ISBN.

 AIP Conference Proceedings publishes more than 100 volumes per year, with back-file coverage to 1970 which encompasses 1,330 proceedings volumes and 100,000 published papers.

 Scope

-In 2010 broad subject coverage included accelerators, biophysics, plasma physics, geophysics, polymer science, optics, lasers, nanotechnology, materials science, astronomy, astrophysics, mathematical physics, nuclear and particle physics, statistical physics, atomic and molecular physics.
+Broad subject coverage spans the physical sciences, including physics, math, chemistry, materials science, and engineering.